Download 18 FREE Maritime eBooks

 Topside Tanks

-1. A deck transverse under the main deck which supports the deck plating
+1. A deck transverse under the main deck, which supports the deck plating

-2. Bottom transverse which forms the part of the supporting frame for the bottom area of the topside tank
+2. Bottom transverse, which forms the part of the supporting frame for the bottom area of the topside tank

 3. Side transverse forms the part of the structure for supporting the side shell plating of the tank, which is kept in line with the side shell frames within the cargo holds (in single skin bulk carriers)

-Related Read: Understanding Design Of Bulk Carriers
+Related Read: Understanding the Design Of Bulk Carriers

 Lower Hopper Tanks

-Similar in construction to the topside ballast tanks, these water ballast tanks are located on the bottom wing sides of each cargo hold of the ships, and they are kept in continuation to the double bottom tanks which run through the centre of the vessel.
+Similar in construction to the topside ballast tanks, these water ballast tanks are located on the bottom wing sides of each cargo hold of the ships, and they are kept in continuation to the double bottom tanks, which run through the centre of the vessel.
 The hopper tanks provide the following advantages:

-• They act as additional ballast space for the ship
+- They act as additional ballast space for the ship

-• Their design offers slopes in the cargo hold corner which ease the collection of the cargo in the mid position of the hold for better discharging/stripping
+- Their design offers slopes in the cargo hold corner, which ease the collection of the cargo in the mid position of the hold for better discharging/stripping

-• The adjacent fuel tank plating of the hopper tank forms a slant boundary to carry the static and dynamic load during cargo loading and ballasting.
+- The adjacent fuel tank plating of the hopper tank forms a slant boundary to carry the static and dynamic load during cargo loading and ballasting.

 Related Read: A Detailed Explanation on How to Operate a Ship’s Ballast System